StrRamsRobotics/team-manual/README.md

     - `$ pip install sphinx sphinx_rtd_theme doc8 rstcheck`

 ### Modify `.rst` files
 At this point, your system should be ready to edit the `.rst` files, using [Restructured Text](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) markup.
-You can even have a look at existing files and the [cheatsheet](https://github.com/StrRamsRobotics/team-manual/blob/master/cheatsheet.rst) in this repo to see how to markup the text.
+You can even have a look at existing files and the [cheatsheet](https://strramsrobotics.github.io/team-manual/cheatsheet.html) to see how to markup the text (At the top right of the page click the [View page source](https://strramsrobotics.github.io/team-manual/_sources/cheatsheet.rst.txt) link).

 In order to see the actual page, you will have to build the documentation (saved to the `docs/` folder) and open it in your browser.